 A Supplier Classification Taxonomy

 We understand the importance of using the most appropriate taxonomy for the analysis being undertaken.
 For a supplier spend analysis, the supplier record is enhanced by appending a vCode classification which describes the supplier’s main trade activity.
-It is derived by matching the supplier name and address details to Spikes Cavell’s reference database of suppliers, the Experian business universe and web research by our database operations team.
+It is derived by matching the supplier name and address details to our supplier universe, third party data sources and web research by our database operations team.

 Spend analysis tools which automatically classify spend by matching finance codes and product descriptions that are derived from an organisation’s internal finance codes to a common classification taxonomy, such as UNSPSC, have emerged in recent years.
 This can be a very cost-effective approach to solving the problem, provided that there is a high level of confidence that the finance codes and product descriptions allocated by buyers have a high level of accuracy and completeness.
 If not, the hidden cost of inaccurate analysis or the manual effort required to correct the classifications can be significant.

-The 3 level vCode taxonomy was created by Spikes Cavell to describe the primary business activities of suppliers.
-Its development was based on over 8 years of classifying suppliers, input from procurement category specialists and a review of all other available taxonomies.
-As vCode is owned and managed by Spikes Cavell, it will continue to evolve over time as the spending habits of our customer’s change and new requirements are established.
+We created the 3 level vCode taxonomy to describe the primary business activities of suppliers.
+Its development was based on over eight years of classifying suppliers, input from procurement category specialists and a review of all other available taxonomies.
+As we own and manage vCode, it will continue to evolve over time as the spending habits of our customer’s change and new requirements are established.

 To assist with this new taxonomy, a vCode Wiki has been developed to provide definitions of each vCode category and to help you to decide which categories are most relevant for your analysis.